abs-tudelft/vhdmmio/README.md

 every register file you need.
 Besides MMIO routing, it will also support interrupt routing natively.

-The project is currently in the planning phase.
+The project is currently very much a work in progress.
+But you can check out what we plan to support in the generated docs [here](doc/md/README.md).